 Timeline for collecting debt

 Usually the IRS has ten years from the date it assessed the tax (placed on your account) to collect the tax.
-The time to collect, however, will be extended while your request for an installment agreement or offer in compromise is pending.
+The IRS will extend the time it has to collect while your request for an installment agreement or offer in compromise is pending.
 Other actions can extend the time to collect as well.
 IRS Publication 594, IRS Collection Process, covers this topic in detail.

 If the IRS denies your request for a payment plan